GaloisInc/renovate/README.rst

 * ``renovate`` implements the core binary rewriting functionality.
 * ``renovate-ppc`` implements the PowerPC-specific backend.
 * ``renovate-x86`` implements the x86_64-specific backend.

+There is also another package named ``refurbish``, which provides some useful utilities built on top of ``renovate``, including a command line executable to demonstrate some simple binary rewriting patterns.

 Building
 --------